2018 anti-Muslim riots in Sri Lanka

-Social media networks including WhatsApp, Facebook, Twitter and Instagram were blocked in parts of the country in an effort to prevent mobs from organizing their attacks and spreading propaganda.
-However, the block on the social media networks was uplifted after 72 hours.
+Social media networks including WhatsApp, Facebook, Twitter and Instagram were blocked in parts of the country to prevent mobs from organizing their attacks and spreading propaganda.
+However, the block on social media networks was lifted after 72 hours.
 After three days of raids in the main town of Kandy, at least 81 people were reported to have been arrested in connection with the incident by the Terrorism Investigation Division (TID) of the Sri Lankan police, including the main suspect Amith Jeevan Weerasinghe.
 The police officers stated that the unusual situation which prevailed in the country for a few days had been brought under control, but tight security was imposed in a few parts of the nation as the predicted threats had been focused on the Muslim prayers on 9 March 2018.
 The riots were denounced by Buddhist monks, and many Sinhalese and Buddhist monks rallied to protect and help Muslims and Mosques during the prayers across the country.
-According to the Government, independent observers, Muslims and Sinhalese in the area, the majority of the rioters came from other areas of Sri Lanka to carry out the riots.
+According to the government, independent observers, Muslims and Sinhalese in the area, the majority of the rioters came from other areas of Sri Lanka to carry out the riots.

-The government revealed that about nearly 465 houses, businesses and vehicles were destroyed and promised to compensate the families who were severely affected due to the communal violence.
+The government revealed that nearly 465 houses, businesses and vehicles were destroyed and promised to compensate the families who were severely affected due to the communal violence.

 A few weeks after the end of the anti-Muslim riots, new CCTV footage revealed that some police officials aided the rioters.
-Furthermore, politicians of former President Mahinda Rajapaksa's SLPP party were seen during the riots and claimed to be trying to calm the rioters, while the Government accused them of helping the rioters.
-Such activity caused for an investigation of the police officials.
+Furthermore, politicians of former President Mahinda Rajapaksa's Sri Lanka Podujana Peramuna (SLPP) party were seen during the riots.
+The party claimed that they were trying to calm the rioters, while the government accused them of helping the rioters.
+The activity caused an investigation by the police officials.
 It was confirmed that the deficiencies and ineffective attitudes of the police were to be investigated and questioned by the Sri Lankan government.
 Officials were later arrested on charges of torching a mosque but were granted bail after it was found that the alleged mosque was not torched.